pairwise-alignment/pa-bench/README.md

 1. Clone this repo and make sure you have Rust installed.
 2. Build the runner and orchestrator with `cargo build --release`.
-3. Run `cargo run --release -- [--quick | --release] evals/experiments/test.yaml` from the root.
+3. Run `cargo run --release -- [--release] evals/experiments/test.yaml` from the root.

 This writes incremental results to `evals/results/test.json` (this includes jobs that are not part of the